agama-project/agama/doc/pxe.md

 system boots and the services are started, you should be able to access D-Installer with a browser on port 9090.

+:warning: 4GB RAM is the recommended memory for the virtual machine and using less could affect the boot proccess.

 ## Tips

 ### Adding support for SSH